 Yes, a significant abnormal head posture could cause permanent tightening of neck muscles that can lead to chronic neck ache or headache.
 An abnormal head posture may also cause the facial bones to grow abnormally leading to facial asymmetry.

 Congenital shortening of the neck muscles (sternocleidomastoid) can cause a head tilt.
 This is typically called congenital torticollis.
-Typically these head tilts are present shortly after birth, and may be associated with skull deformities such as plagiocephaly.
-A patch test in the office can also confirm this diagnosis.
+A patch test in the office can confirm this diagnosis.
 If the head tilt is due to tight neck muscles, then the tilt will remain the same with the patch on.
 If the head tilt is from an ocular cause such as strabismus, then the tilt should get better when the patch is on.
 Other non-ocular causes of an abnormal head position include cerebral palsy, bony abnormalities, occipitocervical synostosis and unilateral hearing loss.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶